lieuzhenghong/imda-scene-understander-pipeline/su-rmf-pipe/docs/planning_sprint_2.md

 - Answer the questions that I still have
 - Think about how best to collaborate with Xin Zheng (pair programming)
 - Figure out how to test the SUM (since we can't use the EC2 instance)
-- Publish ROS2 topics from the Jetson
 - Figure out what the SUM should do
 - Develop the SUM (this should be broken down into subtasks)
+- Publish bounding boxes as ROS2 topic
+- Deploy lift safe entry module on the Jetson
+- Publish lift safe entry check as ROS2 topic
+- Deploy lift tailgate check module on the Jetson
+- Publish lift tailgate check as ROS2 topic